elastic/rally/docs/advanced.rst

     This method is called by Rally after the ``on_after_load_track`` phase.
 Here, any data that is necessary for benchmark execution should be prepared, e.g. by downloading data or generating it.
 Implementations should be aware that this method might be called on a different machine than ``on_after_load_track`` and they cannot share any state in between phases.
-The method should `yield` a tuple of a function and its parameters for each Track Processor thread to be able to work in parallel.
+The method should `yield` a tuple of a Callable and its parameters for each Track Processor thread to be able to work in parallel.

 Consider the DefaultTrackPreparator below, which is invoked by default unless overridden by custom registered track processors::